 Pros:

 - Durability: Wooden cribs are sturdy and can be used by babies for a long time if they are well maintained.
 Both hardwood cribs (oak) and softwood cribs (pine) are durable although the latter is more durable.
-Pine cribs are prone to scratching and splintering but that can be prevented with proper treatment.

 - Safety: Wooden cribs are generally safe for use by babies.
 If you get your crib from a trusted manufacturer, your baby can use the crib for a long without any adverse effects.
 They are also stable as they have sturdy frames that can support sleeping and playing babies.